 Side Effect #4: Changes to the brain’s structure and function

-Intense crying and stress can alter the brain’s neurotransmitter systems, according to researchers from Yale University and Harvard’s Medical school.
-The alteration can cause structural and functional changes in the brain, similar to adults who have depression.
+Intense crying and stress can alter the brain’s neurotransmitter systems, according to researchers from Yale University and Harvard Medical school.
+The alteration can cause structural and functional changes in the brain, similar to adults with depression.